 That way, whenever you hear the phrases you internalized, you will identify them automatically.

-9- It’s not fun or interesting to you.
+9- It’s not fun or interesting for you.

 Everything you listen in Spanish will have an effect on you.

-Just remember that when you listen to a language, in the end, you are listening to a message, someone is trying to communicate something to you.
+Just remember that when you listen to a language, in the end, you are listening to messages, someone is trying to communicate something to you.

-So it will either be senseless and easy to forget, or it will be a strong message, an idea that sticks in your mind for a long time.
+So it will either be senseless and easy to forget, or it’ll be a strong message, an idea that sticks in your mind for a long time.